AslanovRustam/form/README.md

 # AI form

 ![alt text](src/images/readme.jpg "description")
-This is an application built with React, HTML, CSS and JS.
-It allows users to fill the form with AI design.
+It's an app built with React, HTML, CSS and JS.
+It allows users to fill out a multilingual AI-designed form.

 ### Installation